ben4808/block-quarry-ui/README.md

 **[OneLook](https://www.onelook.com/)**: This is *the* go-to spot for most constructors when they need new entries.
 It aggregates a large number of online dictionary sites into one place in a searchable manner.

 The next three sources are the result of processing large corpuses of raw text to extract potential multiple word phrases.
 The algorithm is not fancy: groups of words that appear together often are assumed to be a potential phrase.
 This results in a large number of non-phrases and a small number of real phrases.
-Yet, among these real phrases lurks magic, and I encourage you to try your luck!
+Yet, among these real phrases lurks magic, and I encourage you to try your hand!

 **[Nutrimatic](https://nutrimatic.org/)** uses the full text dump of Wikipedia.
 Names, places, historical stuff, and whatever stuff Wikipedia writers like to use can be discovered here.

 **Podcasts** is derived from a [huge dataset of podcast transcripts](https://podcastsdataset.byspotify.com/).
 Podcasts are a great entry source because they contain the stuff that people actually talk about, which is exactly what we want in our puzzles.
-Probably my favorite data source.
+This is my personal favorite data source.

 **Ginsberg clues** uses the excellent [Matt Ginsberg clue database](http://tiwwdty.com/clue/).
 Both the entries and the clues themselves are indexed.
 Constructors turn up their creativity when writing clues, and the results often make for great entries!